boschresearch/pylife/CODINGSTYLE.md

 document therefore covers only things that go beyond the PEP8.

+### Clean code

+The notion of code quality that keeps software maintainable, makes it easier to find and fix bugs and so on is nowadays referred to by the expression *Clean Code*.

+The iconic figure behind that notion is [Robert C. Martin] (https://en.wikipedia.org/wiki/Robert_C._Martin) aka Uncle Bob.
+For the full story about clean code you can read his books *Clean Code* and *Clean Coders*.
+Some of his lectures about Clean Code are available on Youtube.
+You might want to take the time and watch [these two] (https://www.youtube.com/watch?v=7EmboKQH8lM), they are fun to watch.

 ## Naming conventions

 By naming conventions the programmer can give some indications to the reader of